 Most states have adopted the Life Insurance Policy Illustration Model Regulation by the National Association of Insurance Commissioners (NAIC), an organization that often helps states write insurance laws.
 The Life Insurance Illustrations Model Regulation provides illustration formats, standards, and requirements, and a narrative summary to inform the consumer about life insurance and to prevent deceptions by agents selling life insurance.
 This regulation applies to all group and individual life insurance policies except variable life insurance, annuity contracts, credit life insurance, and policies with death benefits of less than $10,000.
 This regulation also specifies the information that should be contained in the insurer's annual report to the insured, which includes the current death benefit; the net cash surrender value of the policy at the end of the reporting period, and all credits and debits to the account, such as interest, mortality charge, expenses, and riders.

 How much your premium will be for any given line of insurance depends not only on the information that you supply in your insurance application, but also on information held in various databases that insurance companies draw upon when underwriting your application.
 Underwriting for personal lines of insurance relies heavily on insurance scores and/or credit scores and underwriting for health and life insurance draws information from the Medical Information Bureau (MIB) database.
-Therefore, you should request a free report from MIB at MIB.com - Request Your MIB Consumer File to ensure that there are no mistakes in the report before applying for health or life insurance.
-Since insurance scores and credit scores are derived from information your credit file, you should periodically review the files had held by the 3 major credit reporting agencies.
+Therefore, request a free report from MIB at MIB.com - Request Your MIB Consumer File to ensure there are no mistakes in the report before applying for health or life insurance.
+Since insurance scores and credit scores are derived from information in your credit file, periodically review the files held by the 3 major credit reporting agencies.
 Get your free credit reports from each credit reporting agency at AnnualCreditReport.com.